James O. Freedman: Criticism

-Freedman's administration undertook the building of the "second Green" in an attempt to create a genuine sense of intellectual community at the College.
+Freedman's administration undertook the building of the "second Green" in an attempt to create a genuine sense of intellectual community at the college.

-George Mason law professor Todd Zywicki, a Dartmouth alum (and trustee) later referred to Freedman as a "truly evil man" whose "agenda was to turn Dartmouth into Harvard."
-Former Dartmouth Senior Fellow William C. Dowling, noting that the danger of Dartmouth's ever becoming like Harvard was exceedingly remote, characterized Zywicki's remark as typical of a "brutal philistinism too often associated with the Dartmouth name."
+George Mason University School of Law professor Todd Zywicki, a Dartmouth alum and trustee, later referred to Freedman as a "truly evil man" whose "agenda was to turn Dartmouth into Harvard."
+Former Dartmouth Senior Fellow William C. Dowling, noting that the danger of Dartmouth ever becoming like Harvard was exceedingly remote, characterized Zywicki's remark as typical of a "brutal philistinism too often associated with the Dartmouth name."
 Dartmouth's Board of Trustees publicly repudiated any association with Zywicki's sentiments.
 On December 18, 2007, head of the Board Ed Haldeman (Dartmouth '70) issued a statement noting that "Mr. Zywicki has apologized to members of the Freedman family and indicated that he would like to retract other parts of his speech."
 Zywicki was not reelected to the Board.